Loaves and Fish: Decoding the Multiplication and Other Symbols

 The Leaven of Herod

 What was “the leaven of Herod”?
 Herod is a title, not the name of one individual.
 We see in Mark chapter 6 that Herod had married his brother’s wife (not widow), an adulterous act under the Law.
-He idolized his niece (his step daughter), and killed John the Baptist to satisfy a prideful vow.
+He also idolized his niece (his stepdaughter) and killed John the Baptist to satisfy a prideful vow.
 The earlier King Herod had murdered all baby boys in Bethlehem aged two and younger because he was jealous of the newborn King.
 What a “killer” resumé!

 The Secret Message of the Leaven

-Two Fish versus a Few Fish
+Two vs a Few Fish in the Loaves and Fish

 By the mouth of two or three witnesses every word shall be established.”
 (2 Corinthians 13:1).